rivernews/macos-reinstall/README.md

 Steps:

 1. Have your boot usb pluged in
-1. Restart laptop, and long press option.
+1. Restart laptop, and **long press option**.
 1. Will show booting options, choose USB (should be something like Mojave Insdtall).
 1. Will using USB to boot now.
-Then select dosk utility.
+Then select disk utility.
 Erase the main disk.
 1. Quit and go back to the main menu, now this time select Install Mojave.
 1. Follow the steps.